Bedbug - Cimex lectularius

 Detection of infestations

-Bedbugs can be detected often by looking for dark stains on bedding, which are the bedbugs' fecal stains.
-Occasionally an engorged bedbug is killed or crushed, resulting in a visible smear of blood and a sickly-sweet odor, which is often detectable in large infestations.
-Though bedbug bites can occur singly, they often follow a distinctive pattern of a linear group of three bites, sometimes jokingly referred to as "breakfast, lunch and dinner".
-These patterns of bites are caused when a bedbug is disturbed in feeding by a person moving, and then the bedbug resumes feeding.
-The effect of these bites on humans varies from person to person, but often cause welts and swelling that are more itchy and longer-lasting than mosquito bites.
-Some people, however, have little or no reaction to bedbug bites.
-Those whose bodies do not initially react may subsequently develop symptoms, however, due to an allergic reaction caused by the development of antigen.
+The effect of these bites varies from person to person, but often cause welts and swelling that are more itchy and longer-lasting than mosquito bites.
+Others have little or no reaction to bedbug bites.
+Those whose bodies do not initially react may subsequently develop symptoms, however, due to an allergic reaction caused by the development of antigens.

-Steam Treatment - Some pest control firms offer steam treatment for mattresses or upholstered furniture.
-This is completely ineffective, since live steam must be directed onto every surface of an infected bed and its environs.
-Most people confuse water vapor (which is visible, as in clouds) and steam (which is invisible).
-The sight of clouds of water vapor emanating from a nozzle provides a mostly cosmetic and placebo effect; once the steam is condensed into water vapor, it has lost 95% of its heat to the surrounding air, and has virtually no effect on bacteria or other hardy creatures nearby.
-The only effective portion of the steam cleaner is the inch or so directly in front of the nozzle where the steam is invisible, and this needs to be directed onto a surface (or a bedbug or bedbug egg) for sufficient time to actually kill the organism.
-Indeed, the deposition of water vapor onto surfaces probably aids in bacterial growth, since moisture is essential for many bacterial metabolic processes.
-Directing live steam into cloth will result in water-soaked cloth, and is that really what we are after here?
+Steam Treatment Some pest control firms offer steam treatment for mattresses or upholstered furniture.
+Live steam must be directed onto every surface of an infected bed and its environs.
+Many people confuse water vapor (which is visible, as in clouds) and steam, which is invisible.
+The sight of clouds of water vapor emanating from a nozzle provides a mostly cosmetic and placebo effect; once the steam is condensed into water vapor, it has lost 95% of its heat to the surrounding air and has virtually no effect on bacteria or other hardy creatures nearby.
+The only really effective portion of the steam cleaner is the inch or so directly in front of the nozzle where the steam is invisible, and this needs to be directed onto a surface (or a bed bug or bed bug egg) for sufficient time to actually kill the organism.
+Indeed, the deposition of water vapor onto surfaces may promote bacterial growth, since moisture is essential for many of their metabolic processes.

-Treatment: Exterminators will often apply a "contact kill" spray directly on bedbugs found in the apartment (such as a mixture of cyfluthrin, pyrethrins, and piperonyl butoxide), and then spray lambda-cyhalothrin on baseboards and other favorite hiding places.
-Lambda-cyhalothrin acts as a "slow kill" barrier which kills bedbugs after they cross it, and is usually microencapsulated, making it safe to pets and humans after it dries.
+Bed Bug Spray: Exterminators will often apply a “contact kill” spray directly on bed bugs found in the apartment (such as a mixture of cyfluthrin, pyrethrins, and piperonyl butoxide), and then spray lambda-cyhalothrin on baseboards and other favorite hiding places.
+Lambda-cyhalothrin acts as a “slow kill” barrier which kills bedbugs after they cross it, and is usually microencapsulated, making it safe to pets and humans after it dries.
 Often, deltamethrin is also injected into larger crevices.
 The lambda-cyhalothrin and the deltamethrin are at their strongest for the first two weeks following their application, but usually retain effectiveness for up to 60 days.

 Gentrol and Phantom can also be used for bed bug control.
 Gentrol contains the active ingredient (S)-Hydroprene, an insect growth regulator (IGR) that disrupts the normal growth development of cockroaches and stored product pests, drain flies and fruit flies, as well as bed bugs.
 Phantom® uses an active ingredient known as chlorfenapyr.
 It is non-repellent and relatively long-lasting.